Meet Laura Meli, PhD

 Background & Training

 Laura Meli, PhD earned her PhD from Columbia University in clinical psychology.
 Prior to her doctorate, she worked as a special education teacher in Harlem and obtained a master’s degree in education from Hunter College.
-Dr. Meli has an advanced understanding of the connections between trauma, neuroscience, emotion regulation, and chronic pain based on years of training and research.
+Dr. Meli has an advanced understanding of the connections between trauma, neuroscience, emotion regulation, and chronic pain or illness based on years of training and research.
 She also focuses on helping people integrate mindfulness into their daily lives.

 Dr. Meli has served as an adjunct professor at Columbia in the counseling and clinical psychology department and is also passionate about mental health equity and mentorship.
 She joins the practice with experience in hospitals, community mental health, and private practice settings.
 Dr. Meli is a member of the American Psychosomatic Society and American Psychological Association.
 She also serves as a reviewer for a number of academic journals focusing on health psychology, mood disorders, and traumatic stress.
 Dr. Meli loves ceramics, spicy food, and scary movies.
 She speaks Spanish and is learning Portuguese.

-Learn more about Laura Meli, PhD
+Learn more about Dr. Meli

 • Anxiety (e.g., generalized anxiety, panic attacks, health anxiety, social anxiety)